1st Workshop on

 |

-Keynote: Marc Pollefeys ETH Zurich Title: Spatial AI Abstract
+Keynote: Marc Pollefeys ETH Zurich Title: Spatial AI YouTube: https://youtu.be/EKHfl0rqaQw Abstract

 |